-Bachelor of Arts in Education (middle school, junior high school, or senior high school teaching) - 1) All University core requirements as found on page 26: 60 credits, 2) A teaching major of at least 45 credits in any subject commonly taught in secondary schools.
-(See departmental sections of the bulletin for exact requirements in each teaching major.
-3) Professional education courses: 47 credits.
-4) Electives: 40 credits.
+Bachelor of Arts in Education (middle school, junior high school, or senior high school teaching) - 1) All University core requirements as found on page 26: 71 credits.
+Of these 71, the five credit requirement in Social Science Il may be met by Ed 325 ;and either Ed 322 or Ed 363.
+2) A teaching major of at least 55 credits in any subject commonly taught in secondary schools.
+(See departmental sections of the bulletin for exact requirements in each teeaching major.
+3) Professional education courses: 41 credits.
+4) Electives: 23 credits.
 Students are advised to use electives to complete additional teaching fields.